-'A fire consumes, warms and illuminates, and its symbolic meaning varies wildly depending upon the context of its use.
+A fire consumes, warms and illuminates, and its symbolic meaning varies wildly depending upon the context of its use.
 It can bring light, and warmth, but also death and pain.
-As in nature that brings us beauty and joy, it can also be harsh and unforgiving.
+As in nature that brings us beauty and joy, a fire can also be harsh and unforgiving.

-As a child I always enjoyed listening to stories around the dinner table, or late at night with friends over cognac and conversation, but nothing beats campfire stories, real stories, from real friends shared around the warmth and glow of the campfire.
+As a child I always enjoyed listening to stories around the dinner table.
+Now as an adult I still enjoy dinner-time stories, or discussions late at night with friends over cognac and conversation, but nothing beats campfire stories, real stories, from real friends shared around the warmth and glow of the campfire.
 Brave souls retelling their adventures and sharing them with their nearest and dearest, or like-minded individuals that have been lucky enough to unite, sometimes in unusual circumstances.

 For all these reasons I thought it would be nice to share some of the stories of our friends in the field.
 From professional hunters in the heart of Africa, ladies in the field and forest, or those extreme wild souls who climb mountains and explore parts of the world many wouldn't dare to.
-Much can be learnt from listening to the stories of others, and life experience shared is valuable and precious, some thing to be grateful for.
+Much can be learnt from listening to the stories of others, and life experience shared is valuable and precious, and some thing to be grateful for.

 So sit back, relax, and enjoy the warmth of the campfire.